haiwen/seafile-admin-docs/manual/setup_binary/deploy_in_a_cluster.md

 On each node, run `./seafile.sh` and `./seahub.sh` to start Seafile server.

-### back-end node
+### backend node

-In the back-end node, you need to execute the following command to start Seafile server. **CLUSTER_MODE=backend** means this node is seafile backend server.
+In the backend node, you need to execute the following command to start Seafile server. **CLUSTER_MODE=backend** means this node is seafile backend server.

 ```bash
 export CLUSTER_MODE=backend